Cambridge Computer Lab Ring: Valuation

-In May 2025, data analytics provider Beauhurst demonstrated a £145 billion value of companies founded by University of Cambridge Computer Science staff, students and alumni.
+In May 2025, data analytics provider Beauhurst demonstrated a $160 billion (£145 billion) value of companies founded by University of Cambridge Computer Science staff, students and alumni.
 The same study found that the companies employ over 28000 people.
+In 2026, ARM's peak market capitalisation of $437 billion contributed to a significant increase in the total value of Cambridge Computer Lab Ring companies to approximately $460 billion.